Talkman

-Talkman (PSP-240) is a program developed by Sony Computer Entertainment for the Sony PlayStation Portable video game console.
-It is a voice-activated translation software application that operates in four languages Japanese, English, Korean, and Chinese (Mandarin).
+Talkman is an edutainment video game developed and published by Sony Computer Entertainment for the PlayStation Portable.
+It utilizes voice-activated translation software that operates in four languages, Japanese, English, Korean, and Mandarin Chinese.
 The name "Talkman" is a reference to Sony's Walkman line of portable audio products.
-It was released in Japan on November 17, 2005 and in America on August 5, 2008 (via the PlayStation Store) as Talkman Travel.
-In America, however, instead of receiving all the languages included in the Japanese version in one package, you have the option to buy a single pack for $2.99 a piece.
+It was released in Japan on November 17, 2005, and in America on August 5, 2008 (via the PlayStation Store), as Talkman Travel.
+In America, however, instead of receiving all the languages included in the Japanese version in one package, single-language packs are available for $2.99 each.
 Available packs are: Paris (French), Rome (Italian), and Tokyo (Japanese).